 A rare and debilitating condition, LCA affects roughly 3 in every 100,000 infants and can arise from genetic mutations in more than a dozen genes.
-Luxterna targets and restores expression of one of these genes, called RPE65, which causes up to 16% of LCA cases.
+Luxturna targets and restores expression of one of these genes, called RPE65, which causes up to 16% of LCA cases.
 According to Spark, the therapy could benefit an estimated 6,000 people globally.

 “The mutation is defined; the defect is understood,” says Yoo, who recently initiated early-stage clinical trials for a subretinal gene therapy for wet AMD using a proprietary AAV8 vector.
-“In the case of Luxterna, the AAV2 vector was a great choice for targeting RPE65 mutations, and they were able to see a rapid response.”
+“In the case of Luxturna, the AAV2 vector was a great choice for targeting RPE65 mutations, and they were able to see a rapid response.”

-The committee’s approval comes on the heels of promising results from a phase 3 trial, in which 18 of 20 participants experienced significant gains in visual field, light perception and contrast sensitivity after a single injection of Luxterna.
+The committee’s approval comes on the heels of promising results from a phase 3 trial, in which 18 of 20 participants experienced significant gains in visual field, light perception and contrast sensitivity after a single injection of Luxturna.

 While the treatment did not completely restore sight, the gains appear to stick: Improvements persisted throughout the 1-year follow-up period with no safety concerns.
 Spark claims the effects may last for at least 3 years, though the company has yet to determine long-term safety and efficacy in humans.
 Another unknown is the drug’s price tag—Spark has not yet announced how much Luxturna will cost.